 Water pumps can work in a few different ways, but in the simplest terms, water pumps consist of three main parts: an inlet, pump system and an outlet.

-There are two main types of water pumps, and they are categorised in how they create the pressure difference within the pump system.
+There are two main types of water pumps.
+They are categorised in how they create the pressure difference within the pump system.
 These types are:

 - Centrifugal Water Pumps – use rotating blades, known as impellers, which pass energy from the rotation into the water flow to drive the water through the pump system.